tModLoader/tModLoader/solutions/ReleaseExtras/README_Windows.txt

 Automatic Install:
 To install tModLoader, extract the zip achive containing this README.txt file to a temporary folder and then simply run the tModLoaderInstaller.jar file in that folder.
-Java 1.7 or higher is required for the installer to run.
+Java 1.8 or higher is required for the installer to run.
 The installer will make a window pop up, informing you of either success or failure.
-If you have changed the steam library location or are on GOG, you will need to do the Manual Install instructions.
+If needed, the installer might ask you where you installed Terraria.
+If for some reason the installer doesn't work, you'll need to follow the Manual Install instructions.

 Manual Install:
 If the installer for some reason does not work, or if you do not want to install/upgrade Java, you may also do a manual install.